Audit Logging

 The number of audit records contained within an audit segment is variable and depends upon factors such as the processing load of the HSM and the number of auditable events being triggered.

-Audit logs exported by the system are not in human readable format unless converted using a suitable tool such as ncore-audit-verify.py.
-Examples shown below have been converted to JSON format.
+Audit logs exported by the system are not in human readable format unless converted using a suitable tool such as nshieldaudit.
+For more information, see Read the audit log databases.
+The examples shown below have been converted to JSON format.
+A text format is also available.

 Audit segment header contents